openstack/openstack-manuals/doc/networking-guide/source/scenario_l3ha_lb.rst

 external and project networks.

 .. note::
-   In the Juno (initial) and Kilo releases, L3HA with Linux bridge supports VLAN and VXLAN project networks.
+   In the releases prior to Liberty, L3HA with Linux bridge supports VLAN and VXLAN project networks.
 However, due to a bug, VXLAN project networks must use multicast instead of the layer-2 population mechanism.